Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-I'm always up for trying new dishes for dinner, especially when they involve using vegetables.
-This is a recipe I've wanted to try for a while, but I'd been turned off by the processed ingredients so many people use, or all of the exotic ingredients included when someone tries to clean it up.
+I'm always up for trying new dishes for dinner, especially when they call for vegetables.
+This is a recipe I've wanted to try for a while, but I'd been turned off by the processed ingredients so many people use.

 As you'll see below, it really was super easy, and it didn't take hardly any time at all to toss together.
 Let me show you how to do this yourself!